NamitaCN/Electronics_Sales_Data_Analysis_Pandas/README.md

 1. Data Cleaning

-Dropped NaN values from the DataFrame.
+-Dropped NaN values from the DataFrame.
-Removed rows based on specific conditions.
+-Removed rows based on specific conditions.
-Changed data types using functions like to_numeric, to_datetime, and astype.
+-Changed data types using functions like to_numeric, to_datetime, and astype.

 2. Data Exploration